benghaem/Nutmeg/README.md

 # Nutmeg

-A simple program to FreePDK15 spice files into graphviz graphs
+A simple program to convert FreePDK15 spice files into graphviz graphs

 ## Usage